jsech3/DataCamp-DataAnalyst-ProfessionalCert/README.md

 5. Your presentation should be no longer than 10 minutes.

-## Workspace & Powerpoint Presentation can be found in repository
+## Workspace & Powerpoint Presentation can be found in repository under the "Presentation + Workbook" folder